24 April 2013 // A day to remember

-We try to change that process by making sure we buy our main material in one country (Peru) and having local people transform it into our finished product.
+We try to change that process by making sure we buy our main material in one country (Peru) and having local people transform it into our finished product like clothing or shoes from sites as Shoe Adviser online.
 This way we can decrease our ecological footstep in a huge way and transport is only necessary to get our products to you.

 The production of textiles an clothing uses a lot of water!

 Also the way we take care of our clothes has a huge impact on the environment by the usage of water, energy and chemicals.